lczyk/rbf-lang/snap/INSTALL.md

-To build smap run from the project root
+To build snap run from the project root

 ```bash
 snapcraft pack